-The Murray system moves from 36 per cent of high-reliability water shares (HRWS) to 40 per cent HRWS.
-The Goulburn and Loddon systems increase from 51 per cent HRWS to 58 per cent HRWS.
+The Murray system increases from 81 per cent high-reliability water shares (HRWS) to 83 per cent HRWS.

-“The Bureau has announced that La Niña conditions have established in the tropical Pacific Ocean.
-La Niña events may support above-average rainfall across southeast Australia through spring and early summer,” Dr Bailey said.
+“The Bureau says La Niña conditions could last until February 2021.
+A La Niña may support above‑average rainfall across eastern Australia during summer,” Dr Bailey said.

 Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in the Victoria’s share of the both Hume and Dartmouth reservoirs below 50 per cent.
 The current risk of spill in the Murray system allows 200 GL of net trade from New South Wales to Victoria.
 Customers can find out more about trade adjustments on the Water Register website.

-The Goulburn system’s inter-valley trade (IVT) account owes about 260 GL to the Murray system.
+The Goulburn system’s inter-valley trade (IVT) account owes about 306 GL to the Murray system.
+Delivery from the Goulburn and Broken IVT accounts to the River Murray commenced in the second half of November.
 The Goulburn, Campaspe and Loddon systems can trade to the Victorian Murray system, New South Wales and South Australia while the total volume owed to the Murray system is less than 200 GL.

 The Murray-Darling Basin Authority (MDBA) is restricting trade of water allocations from above the Barmah Choke to downstream of the Choke to protect the delivery of downstream water entitlements.
 Customers can monitor trading opportunities across the Barmah Choke on the MDBA website.